Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ## Step-by-step

 ### Step 1.
-Create a LinkIt Connect 7681 Product with GPIO, PWM and UART data channels
+Create a LinkIt Connect 7681 Prototype with GPIO, PWM and UART data channels

 Step 1.1 On the left hand navigator, click **Development**.